 Under section 408(g) of the FFDCA, as amended by the FQPA, any person may file an objection to any aspect of this regulation and may also request a hearing on those objections.
 The EPA procedural regulations which govern the submission of objections and requests for hearings appear in 40 CFR part 178.
 Although the procedures in those regulations require some modification to reflect the amendments made to the FFDCA by the FQPA of 1996, EPA will continue to use those procedures, with appropriate adjustments, until the necessary modifications can be made.
 The new section 408(g) provides essentially the same process for persons to “object” to a regulation for an exemption from the requirement of a tolerance issued by EPA under new section 408(d), as was provided in the old FFDCA sections 408 and 409.
 However, the period for filing objections is now 60 days, rather than 30 days.

 A. What Do I Need to Do to File an Objection or Request a Hearing?

 You must file your objection or request a hearing on this regulation in accordance with the instructions provided in this unit and in 40 CFR part 178.
-To ensure proper receipt by EPA, you must identify docket ID number OPP-2004-0341 in the subject line on the first page of your submission.
-All requests must be in writing, and must be mailed or delivered to the Hearing Clerk on or before March 28, 2005.
+To ensure proper receipt by EPA, you must identify docket control number OPP-301187 in the subject line on the first page of your submission.
+All requests must be in writing, and must be mailed or delivered to the Hearing Clerk on or before January 7, 2002.